TeddyAbebe/Loan-Calculator/README.md

 - Calculate monthly payments for a loan based on the loan amount, interest rate, and loan term.

 - Display total interest and total principal and interest for the loan.

-- Customize the appearance and styling of the loan calculator to match your WordPress theme.